The key difference between anthracite and coal is that anthracite has a higher quality when compared to normal coal.

 To accumulate a large number of plant debris, and for the decaying process, it takes a long time.
 Further, there should be suitable water levels and conditions to make this favourable.
 Thus, coal is considered a non-renewable natural resource.
 This is because, when we mine out coal and use it, it does not regenerate again easily.

 There are different types of coal.
-They are ranked based on their properties and composition.
-Such coal types are peat, lignite, sub bituminous, bituminous and anthracite.
+We can rank them depending on their properties and composition.
+Such coal types are peat, lignite, sub-bituminous, bituminous and anthracite.
 Peat is the lowest grade coal in the ranking list.
-It is formed from recently accumulated plant debris and with further time, can be converted to coal.
+It forms from recently accumulated plant debris and with further time, this plant debris converts into coal.

 Main economic usage of coal is to produce electricity.
-By burning coal, heat is obtained and then this heat energy is used to produce steam.
-Finally, electricity is produced by running a steam generator.
-Other than generating electricity, coal is used for generating power in many other occasions.
-From very earlier times, coal was used in factories, to run trains, as a household energy source, etc. Moreover, coal is used to produce coke, synthetic rubber, insecticides, paint products, solvents, medicine, etc.
+By burning coal, we can get heat and can use it to produce steam.
+Finally, we can produce electricity by running a steam generator.
+Other than generating electricity, coal is useful for generating power on many other occasions.
+From very earlier times, people used coal in factories, to run trains, as a household energy source, etc. Moreover, coal is important in producing coke, synthetic rubber, insecticides, paint products, solvents, medicine, etc.

 What is the Difference Between Anthracite and Coal?

 Anthracite is a type of coal.
 But there are differences between regular coal and anthracite.
 The key difference between anthracite and coal is that anthracite has a higher quality when compared to normal coal.
 Moreover, compared to other normal coal, anthracite is harder, produces more energy when burned, does not ignite easily, impurities are less, and has higher carbon percentage.
 Another important difference between anthracite and coal is that anthracite occurs as sedimentary rocks, whereas anthracite is metamorphic.